• Japanese

 Capital flow and financing

-・Increase in financing capacity due to higher environmental value of buildings
+・ Increase in financing capacity due to higher environmental value of buildings

 Large

-●Acquisition of environmental certification for newly developed properties ●Raising of funds through green bonds, etc.
+●Acquisition of environmental certification for newly developed properties

 Reputation

-・Improvement in reputation by providing rooftop gardens and other places for relaxation
+・ Improvement in reputation by providing rooftop gardens and other places for relaxation

 Medium